JWT Authentication Implementation

 • Token extraction from headers

-• JWT validation results
+• JWT validation results (tokens logged as secure hashes)

 • User authentication status